 Some Facts You Should Know About the History of Oxycodone

 The history of Oxycodone dates back to 1916, and in the years since, it has certainly left its mark on society.
-Oxycodone is a narcotic painkiller that treats acute, post-operative pain or in combination with other drugs for moderate pain.
-Prescription opioids like OxyContin, Percocet, Percodan, Combunox, Roxiprin, Roxicodone, Endocet, Endodan, and Targiniq ER contain Oxycodone.
+Oxycodone is a narcotic painkiller often prescribed in its pure form for acute, post-operative pain or in combination with other drugs for moderate pain.
+Oxycodone is found in some prescription opioids like OxyContin, Percocet, Percodan, Combunox, Roxiprin, Roxicodone, Endocet, Endodan, and Targiniq ER.
 The reason oxycodone is called an “opioid” is because it is manufactured by modifying an organic compound called thebaine, which is found in opium.

 To clarify: